austinfutures/data_pipeline_agent/README.md

 python -m tests.eval_pipeline
 ```

-No API key needed — it uses `FakeLLMClient` with scripted planner/coder/critic
-responses.
-It asserts:

-1. **Functional cases** — two scripted query/response pairs reach
-   `status == "success"`.
-2. **Safety cases** — seven known sandbox-escape code samples (file read,
-   `os` import, `importlib`-mediated `os` access, `eval`-based escape, dunder
-   `__subclasses__` traversal, raw socket, `subprocess`) are each asserted
-   blocked at all three checkpoints: the static AST scan directly, the
-   sandbox's end-to-end `run_in_sandbox`, and the full graph reaching
-   `status == "unsafe_terminated"` (not silently swallowed as a generic
-   failure).
-3. **Retry case** — a deliberately broken first attempt (typo'd column name)
-   is asserted to produce exactly one `runtime_error` history entry before
-   the scripted corrected code succeeds, proving the coder↔executor retry
-   edge actually engages instead of just being reachable in principle.

-Separately (not part of the scripted eval, since it takes real wall-clock
-time), `tools/sandbox.py`'s resource limits can be exercised directly against
-an infinite loop or a memory-bomb script to confirm the *runtime* layer — not
-just the AST layer — independently kills unsafe code that no import-based
-static check could ever catch.
+No API key needed.
+Current output: 2/2 functional cases pass, 21/21 safety
+assertions pass, retry recovery confirmed.

-## Known limitations / things to harden further for production
+## Known limitations

 - The subprocess sandbox is not a substitute for OS-level isolation
-  (containers/seccomp/microVM) if this is ever exposed multi-tenant or to
+  (containers, seccomp, microVM) if this were ever exposed to untrusted
-  untrusted users — see the note in `tools/sandbox.py`.
+  multi-tenant users — see the deployment note in `tools/sandbox.py`.
+- CPU/memory resource limits are POSIX-only and silently no-op on Windows;
+  the wall-clock timeout still applies everywhere, but a memory-heavy
+  script on Windows won't be capped until it hits that timeout.
-- `MockVectorStore` is keyword-overlap, not embeddings; swap in a real vector
+- `MockVectorStore` is a keyword-overlap stand-in, not a real embedding
+  index — swap in an actual vector DB when there's real documentation
-  DB when you have actual data-dictionary content to index.
+  content to index.
-- `PipelineState` is JSON-serializable by design (DataFrames are never put in
+- `PipelineState` is JSON-serializable by design specifically so it could
-  state, only string previews) so it can be checkpointed with LangGraph's
+  be checkpointed with LangGraph's persistence layer for resumable runs,
-  persistence layer if you want resumable runs — this repo doesn't wire up a
-  checkpointer, but the state shape is ready for one.
-- Chart/table artifact capture (`Artifact` in `state/schema.py`) is modeled in
+  but no checkpointer is wired up yet.
+- The `Artifact` type in `state/schema.py` models chart/table output, but
-  the schema but the Coder prompt doesn't yet instruct the model to register
+  the Coder's prompt doesn't yet instruct it to populate one — currently
-  artifacts — wire that up if you need chart outputs, not just printed text.
+  only printed text results are captured.